Andy1229/Rock-Paper-Scissors-GAME/README.md

 ## 3. Running

-makefile compiles all files provided, so just need to tpye "make" in the terminal.
+makefile compiles all files provided, so just need to tpye "make" in the terminal, and run "main.exe".

 ```
 Sample input:  Avalanche Bureaucrat Bureaucrat Toolbox Toolbox Crescendo Crescendo FistfullODollars